UPCnet/switchmed.documentation/website/manual.rst

 *The content
 --------------

- ** HEADER
- The header is generated autmatically.
- The editor can modify the three pages that holds: About / Contact / Media All this content is in the folder: /root/shared/
- You can edit directly with this links:
+ ..
+HEADER:: The header is generated autmatically.
+The editor can modify the three pages that holds: About / Contact / Media All this content is in the folder: /root/shared/ You can edit directly with this links:

 	+-----------+-----------------------------------------------------------+
 	| Page      | Link                                                      |